suwfe/fifa-player-value-analysis/README.md

 Player market value peaks around age 28 and declines significantly in the early 30s.
 2. Overall Rating
-![Overall Rating vs Market Value](IMG_4422.jpeg) Overall rating is strongly correlated with value but does not fully determine it.
+![Overall Rating vs Market Value](IMG_4422.jpeg)
+While there is a strong positive relationship between overall rating and player value, the wide variation—especially at higher ratings—suggests that other factors such as age and potential significantly influence valuation.
-3. Youth Premium
+3. Youth Premium:
 Younger players often have higher valuations than older players with similar or even higher ratings, suggesting that future potential plays a major role in pricing.
-4. Attribute Specialization
+4. Attribute Specialization:
 High-value players typically exhibit elite performance in at least one key attribute (such as pace, shooting, or dribbling).
-5. Position Differences
+5. Position Differences:
 The importance of specific attributes varies by position.
 For example, midfielders and defenders tend to rely less on pace compared to attacking players.
 # Conclusion
 Player market value is influenced by a combination of age, overall ability, and standout skill attributes.
 While performance is important, younger players and those with specialized strengths tend to command higher valuations.